SamyBP/ProjectManagementApplication/README.md

 ## Description

-We will develop a project management app
+The application is designed to allow users to manage tasks and collaborate effectively.
+Users can log in securely, create projects, and assign tasks to team members.
+Project owners have full control over tasks, including setting priorities, deadlines, and updating assignments.
+Contributors can easily track and manage their tasks, log working hours, and request deadline changes.

-User stories:
+## User stories:

 * As a user I can log in the app using my email (valid email structure) and password
 * As a user I can create a new project and share it with my colleagues
 * Actions: task deadline | assigned | completion | update will trigger notifications
-* As a Manager / Project Owner i can perform CRUD on the Tasks form the project (that I own)
+* As a Project Owner i can perform CRUD on the Tasks form the project (that I own)
     * I can add collegue to the project
 	* I can create a task and choose to assign it to a Employee / Collegue
 	* When I create a task I can set a certain level of priority like: LOW | MEDIUM | HIGH, also I would like to set a deadline